-It is the duty of all members of staff, management and the Board to notify the Chief Financial Officer immediately whenever any matter arises which involves, or is thought to involve, irregularity, including fraud, cyber-crime, corruption or any other impropriety.
+It is the duty of all members of staff, management and the Board to notify the Director of Finance immediately whenever any matter arises which involves, or is thought to involve, irregularity, including fraud, cyber-crime, corruption or any other impropriety.

-The Chief Financial Officer shall immediately invoke the fraud response plan, which incorporates the following key elements (see Appendix H for fuller details):
+The Director of Finance shall immediately invoke the fraud response plan, which incorporates the following key elements (see Appendix H for fuller details):

-- The Chief Financial Officer will notify the Principal, Chair of the Board and the Chair of the Audit and Risk Assurance Committee of the suspected irregularity and shall take such steps as he or she considers necessary by way of investigation and report - The Principal shall inform the police if a criminal offence is suspected of having been committed - Any significant cases of fraud or irregularity shall be reported to the Funding body in accordance with their requirements as set out in the Audit Code of Practice.
+- The Director of Finance will notify the Principal, Chair of the Board and the Chair of the Audit and Risk Assurance Committee of the suspected irregularity and shall take such steps as they consider necessary by way of investigation and report - The Principal shall inform the police if a criminal offence is suspected of having been committed - Any significant cases of fraud or irregularity shall be reported to the Funding body in accordance with their requirements as set out in the Audit Code of Practice.
 Significant fraud is usually where one or more of the following factors are involved: - The sums of money are in excess of £10,000; - The particulars of the fraud are novel, unusual or complex; - There is likely to be great public interest because of the nature of the fraud or the people involved. - The Audit and Risk Assurance Committee shall commission such investigation as may be necessary of the suspected irregularity, by the internal audit service or others, as appropriate - The internal audit service, or others commissioned to carry out an investigation, shall prepare a report for the Audit and Risk Assurance Committee on the suspected irregularity.
 Such report shall include advice on preventative measures.

-If the suspected fraud is thought to involve the Chief Financial Officer and/or the Principal, the member of staff shall notify the Chair of the Audit and Risk Assurance Committee direct of their concerns regarding irregularities.
+If the suspected fraud is thought to involve the Director of Finance and/or the Principal, the member of staff shall notify the Chair of the Audit and Risk Assurance Committee direct of their concerns regarding irregularities.